-The Triple-Net Lease (aka "nnn"), with or without an option to buy is another no down payment method used to obtain multi-unit apartment buildings, as well as other commercial properties.
+The Triple-Net Lease (aka "nnn"), with or without an option to buy is another no down payment method.
 It is similar to the lease option, except that it usually involves a multi-unit or commercial property.
 The seller still owns it, but you take over all responsibility (including all service debt such as the mortgage, taxes and insurance), for which a portion of the rents go to you.
 In other words, the seller still gets the bulk of the income without having to lift a finger.
 You can upgrade the units and raise the rents and make manangement more efficient to increase your monthly take.
 You might add a laundry and vending machines for added profit.
 Since you are not buying anything, neither cash nor credit is necessary.
 And if you include an option to buy, a chunk of the income that you are paying to the seller will grow to be your down payment when you buy.
 The end result is that you could buy the building with no down payment, at least not in a lump sum.